About

 I also led Shefa, our pioneering program to develop a culturally grounded and highly-effective protocol for trauma recovery in activists.
 It has supported the successful recovery of dozens of frontline activists, helping rebuild the personal resilience that underpins sustained civic action.

-I’m a strategic advisor at the Albert Einstein Institution, where we study and educate on what makes strategic nonviolent action more effective and form part of a recursive link between research and frontline movements.
 I joined the organisation after the passing of its founder, the legendary nonviolent action theorist Dr Gene Sharp, when its continued existence was in question.
 Alongside the Executive Director I worked on developing the organisation’s future strategy, recruiting senior staff, fundraising, and planning and implementing new projects, including the People-Powered Training Platform and a new program on inorporating Unarmed Civilian-Based Defense into defense policy.

 My book, The Middle East Crisis Factory, is a primer on our region’s past and how the vicious cycle of terrorism, tyranny and foreign intervention was born, as well as how we can build a better future.